anyway1021/eagle-doc/docs/home.md

 ### Extensible

-* Eagle built the core framework around the application concept, everything has its runtime logic is built into an application.
-Developer can easily develop his own out-of-box monitoring application using Eagle application framework, and deploy into Eagle.
+* Apache Eagle built its core framework around the application concept, application itself includes the logic for monitoring source data collection, pre-processing and normalization.
+Developer can easily develop his own out-of-box monitoring applications using Eagle's application framework, and deploy into Eagle.

 ### Scalable

-* The Eagle core team choose the proven big data technologies to build the fundamental runtime, like the distributed
+* The Eagle core team has chosen the proven big data technologies to build its fundamental runtime, and apply a scalable core to make it adaptive according to the throughput of data stream as well as the number of monitored applications.

 ### Real-time

-* Storm or Spark Streaming based computing engine allow us to apply the policy to input data and generate alerts in real-time manner.
+* Storm or Spark Streaming based computing engine allow us to apply the policy to data stream and generate alerts in real-time manner.

 ### Dynamic

-* Eagle user can dynamically change their alert policies without any impact to the underlying runtime.
+* The user can freely enable or disable a monitoring application without restarting the service.
+Eagle user can dynamically add/delet/change their alert policies without any impact to the underlying runtime.

 ### Easy-of-Use

-* User can enable the monitoring for a service within minutes effort by just choose the built-in monitoring application and configure few parameters for the service.
+* User can enable the monitoring for a service within minutes effort by just choosing the corresponding monitoring application and configuring few parameters for the service.

 ### Non-Invasive

-* Apache Eagle uses the out-of-box applications to monitor services, you don't need any change to those services.
+* Apache Eagle uses the out-of-box applications to monitor services, you don't need any change to your existing services.

 ---

-# Example Use Cases
+# Use Case Examples

 ## Data Activity Monitoring